-The CS-5000 is an ultrasonic sensor integrated with a microprocessor based control card.
-It has been specifically designed to monitor strip, hose, paper, gasket material, tubing, coil stock, etc. hung in a slack loop.
+All of these variations of the control have been specifically designed to monitor material hung in a slack loop.
 Slack loop control is used for the feed and/or rewind of products manufactured in a continuous, linear manner.
-The diagram below is more instructive of the CS-5000's purpose.
-Typically, the CS-5000's sensor is placed over a draped loop of slack material.
+The diagram below is more instructive of the control's purpose.
+Typically, the CS-5100's sensor(s) is placed over a draped loop of slack material.
 The position of the loop valley is sensed and is used to govern the speed of a follower device (in the diagram, it's a powered winder).
-The CS-5000 may be programmed to control either upstream or downstream process followers.
+These controls may be programmed to control either upstream or downstream process followers.
 Typical of upstream devices would be decoilers, straightener/flatteners, dereelers.
 Typical downstream devices would be winders, cut-to length machinery.